ethersphere/bee/CODINGSTYLE.md

 </td></tr>
 </tbody></table>

 Defer has an extremely small overhead and should be avoided only if you can prove that your function execution time is in the order of nanoseconds.
 The readability win of using defers is worth the miniscule cost of using them.
 This is especially true for larger methods that have more than simple memory accesses, where the other computations are more significant than the `defer`.

 ## Channel Size is One or None

 Channels should usually have a size of one or be unbuffered.
-By default, channels are unbuffered and have a size of zero.
+By default, channels are unbuffered and have a size of zero (blocking behaviour).
 Any other size must be subject to a high level of scrutiny.
 Consider how the size is determined, what prevents the channel from filling up under load and blocking writers, and what happens when this occurs.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>